Describe your business in 1-3 short sentences.

 Still Life with Oysters and Lemon, by the poet Mark Doty

 What’s your favorite movie?

-I have to give a top 3: Wet Hot American Summer, Annie Hall, and Hedwig and the Angry Inch!
+I have to give a top 3: Wet Hot American Summer, Moonstruck, and Hedwig and the Angry Inch!

 If you could have a one minute dance party at your desk, what song would you pick?